 - Aquatic Habitat Protection Permit (AHPP) from the Water Security Agency prior to commencing the project if the work will occur in or near water bodies.

 - Saskatchewan Water Security Agency Groundwater and/or Surface Water Approval.
-A Water Rights License from the Water Security Agency is required for:
+A Water Rights Licence from the Water Security Agency is required for:

 - Water development projects where annual usage exceeds 5,000 cubic metres (1.1 million gallons).